Lorenza Mazzetti: Life in London in the 1950s, films K and Together

 After obtaining her high school diploma, and determined to bury the terrible memory in her subconscious, Lorenza moved to London.
 There she received a message from her sister Paola that their custodian had squandered their whole wealth and had left the sisters penniless.
 In order to be able to stay in London, Lorenza took a job as a waitress in an eatery at Charing Cross.
 She could not afford to pay her rent, but thanks to the sympathy of the director William Coldstream, who was impressed by her tenacity, she was accepted into the Slade School of Fine Art.

-Between 1952 and 1953, Mazzetti worked on her first film, K. The (unacknowledged) participation in the early stages by fellow Slade student Andrew Vicari has been described by a then friend of both.
+Between 1952 and 1953, Mazzetti worked on her first film, K. The (unacknowledged) participation in the early stages by fellow Slade student Andrew Vicari has been described by a then-friend of both.
 The topic of the film deals with the story of Franz Kafka's Metamorphosis and is interpreted by the painter Michael Andrews.
 The film is considered to have anticipated the future Free Cinema, which in 1956 would be written down and signed by Mazzetti, Lindsay Anderson, Tony Richardson and Karel Reisz.

-K is a strongly biographically-stamped story dealing with the theme of alienation.
-The sound track was produced by Daniele Paris, who also worked with Mazzetti and Anderson in their later projects.
-To develop the film reels and to obtain a copy of her film, Lorenza was prepared to make a false statement and risk prison time.
-Fortunately she was saved by Coldstream, who was convinced by her talent and organised a showing of the film at the Slade School.
+K is a strongly biographically stamped story dealing with the theme of alienation.
+The soundtrack was produced by Daniele Paris, who also worked with Mazzetti and Anderson in their later projects.
+To develop the film reels and obtain a copy of her film, Lorenza was prepared to make a false statement and risk prison time.
+Fortunately, she was saved by Coldstream, who was convinced by her talent and organised a showing of the film at the Slade School.
 He invited Denis Forman, the director of the British Film Institute.
 At the end of the performance, Forman asked Mazzetti: ‘Would you like to make a film without running the risk of going to prison?’
 He invited her to partake in a new film project, which was to be financed by the BFI Experimental Film Fund.
 The result was the film Together.

-Together features the sculptor Eduardo Paolozzi and Michael Andrews as two deaf-mutes in the East End of London and was produced by the same film crew as K. Together was also written by Denis Horne, but he left the production because of a disagreement with the director, who did not want to incorporate his long dialogs in the recording.
+Together features the sculptor Eduardo Paolozzi and Michael Andrews as two deaf-mutes in the East End of London and was produced by the same film crew as K. Together was also written by Denis Horne, but he left the production because of a disagreement with the director, who did not want to incorporate his long dialogues in the recording.
 The montage works, guided by Mazzetti, were finished thanks to an intervention by Anderson.
-He called on Daniele Paris from Rome to write and direct the sound track.
+He called on Daniele Paris from Rome to write and direct the soundtrack.
 Together won the "Mention au film de recherche" on the Festival di Cannes 1956, along with the Brassaï film Tant qu'il y aura des bêtes.

 In her book Diario Londinese, published by Sellerio in 2014, Mazzetti described the audacious adventures of this time.
 This was published in English as London Diaries in 2019.